- Bury Your Power Lines

-The City of Greenville is pleased to announce the Weather The Storm, Keep It On residential service line conversion program.
-The program is available to all homeowners in the city of Greenville.
-Interested homeowners may submit a written request for participation in the program.
+The City of Greenville is pleased to announce the POWER ON service line conversion program, available to all homeowners in the city of Greenville.
+Interested residents may submit a written request for participation in the program.

-While converting overhead power lines to underground can be a complex and costly endeavor, the City's Weather The Storm, Keep It On program has been designed to streamline the process for burying residential service lines and to make it an affordable option for homeowners by providing financial assistance.
+While converting overhead power lines to underground can be a complex and costly endeavor, the City's program has been designed to streamline the process for burying residential service lines and to make it an affordable option for homeowners by providing financial assistance.

-- Step 1: The home owner fills out the online “Weather the Storm Program Application” under the quick link, at right.
+- Step 1: The home owner fills out the online “POWER ON Program Application” under the quick link, at right.

-Step 2: Once the online application is received, the City Utility Program Manager will submit the applications to Duke Energy at the end of each month.
+- Step 2: Once the online application is received, the Capital Projects Manager will submit the applications to Duke Energy at the end of each month.